Plueres/Plueres.github.io/_articles/all-known-plc-commands.md

 ```vb
 writelines "test.eee", 1, "testing"
 ```
+- `readline` Creates an input field and reads that line from the console.
+Useful for getting user input.
+You can also store it in a variable `name = readline`
+- `readkey` Reads the key that is pressed by the user in the console.
+You can also store it in a variable `name = readkey`

+    for both `readkey` and `readline`, you might need to add `wait 0` before this function to not skip the input
 - `find "name of file"` tries to find a file in the current directory with the gives name. if it cannot find it, it will return -1 (useful for checking in if statements).
 - `copy "filename"` copies the file?
 - `paste` pastes the file?
 The pasted file will act the same way as the original file.
 So i can rename the original and the copy will update too